- nlite uses a pairwise comparison-based approach to rank content, ensuring that all submissions are assessed.

 - Some mathematical results indicate that the ranking process is efficient.
 (Learn more)

 We all know how unproductive emotional debates can be.
-People spend a lot of time engaging in these discussions, but rarely does any tangible outcome result from them.
+People often spend a lot of time engaging in these discussions, but they rarely lead to any meaningful outcomes.
 At the same time, we live in a world with numerous conflicts and controversies, sometimes resulting in the loss of countless lives.
 The question is, what can we do to help improve this situation?

 ] aims to shed light on controversial topics by systematically identifying the top arguments for all sides.
 The idea is that once the top arguments for all sides are identified, it becomes much easier to cut through the noise and decide which side overall makes more sense.
-Notably, the platform never takes sides and always remains neutral.
+The platform remains neutral and never takes sides.

-While the platform takes a rigorous approach to investigating controversial topics, it aims to make the study of controversial topics playful and fun.
+While the platform takes a rigorous approach to investigating controversial topics, it aims to make the investigation of controversial topics fun and enjoyable.

-Last but not least, the platform aims to foster emotional connections by providing spaces for users to share their personal experiences and even random thoughts.
-This occurs through the Life Stories and Comments sections available on each argument and counter page.
+Last but not least, the platform seeks to cultivate emotional connections by providing spaces where users can share personal experiences and spontaneous thoughts.
+These occur through the Life Stories and Comments sections, which are available on every Argument and Counter page.
+There is a Comments section on each Viewpoint page too.

-In short, the platform aims to offer an efficient and pleasant approach to investigating controversial topics.
+In short, the platform offers an efficient, yet enjoyable, approach to investigating controversial topics.

 Overview